MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.UX.AccChecker.StatusBarIssueDetected

 This event detects the presence of an accessibility issue in the user's document.
 It's used to understand the prevalence of accessibility issues in Office documents.
-The data helps with improving Microsoft's Accessible authoring tools used for fixing document issues and contributes towards more accessible documents for users.
+The data helps with improving Microsoft's accessible authoring tools used for fixing document issues and contributes towards more accessible documents for users.
 This drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

 The following fields are collected: